nestauk/asf_hp_market_tracker/be/es/README.md

 Make sure the instance you're running this pipeline from has permissions to access the DB, e.g. that the IP is listed in the allowed incoming requests in the EC2/RDS security configuration.

+## Using the `ingest.sh` script

+To attempt to fully automate the process described above for all three environments (dev, staging and production), we have set up a script that uses a dev server hosted on EC2 to run all the ingestion pipelines.

+To access, make sure you can ssh into `13.40.13.228`.
+If you have access to the Nesta AWS, you can connect to the EC2 instance there and simply add your public key to the `authorized_keys` file, which will allow the script to run.

+The script does the following things:

+- Copies the latest pipeline configurations over to the server.
+- Sources the neccessary configurations for each environment.
+- Iterates through each env and ingests the data from the SQL server to the given index (which you provide as a command line argument)

+Usage:

+`npm run runLogstashPipeline -- test`

+This will create an idex named `test` on

+- hpmt.es.dev.dap-tools.uk
+- hpmt.staging.dev.dap-tools.uk
+- hpmt.production.dev.dap-tools.uk

+Be careful about which index you specify, as the data will be overwritten if you specify an existing index.

+Also of note: If the passwords for any of the DBs change, you must ssh into the server and change the `{env}.rc` file, where `env` is the name of the enviroment whose DB's password has changed.